rhymeyang/Se/docs/308/Week05.md

 ## Introduction to IT Management Practices
 + IT management practices are important for ensuring the smooth functioning of IT services within an organization.
 + The primary IT services—development, operations, and support—are supported by secondary management practices.
-+ These secondary activities include personnel management, which deals with hiring and training employees; sourcing, which determines where and how work is performed; third-party service delivery management, which oversees external services; and change management, which governs IT system changes.
++ These secondary activities include:
+  + personnel management, which deals with hiring and training employees;
+  + sourcing, which determines where and how work is performed;
+  + third-party service delivery management, which oversees external services;
+  + and change management, which governs IT system changes.
 + Additionally, there are practices like financial management, quality management, portfolio management, controls management, security management, and performance and capacity management, all of which ensure IT services meet business needs.